Ectopic Pregnancy: Why it Happens & What You Need to Know

 After a methotrexate injection, your doctor will monitor your hCG levels to ensure they are falling.
 If the pregnancy continues after the first injection, you may need additional injections or surgical treatment.

-After treatment with methotrexate, most physicians recommend taking between three and six months off from trying to conceive, as there is some concern that residual effects of the drug may contribute to birth defects1.
+After treatment with methotrexate, most physicians recommend taking between three and six months off from trying to conceive, as there is some concern that residual effects of the drug may contribute to birth defects.

 Ending the pregnancy with laparoscopic surgery.
 If your ectopic pregnancy is causing severe symptoms or has progressed beyond the early stages, surgery under general anesthesia may be required.
 Laparoscopic surgery uses a small incision to remove the pregnancy and repair the fallopian tubes.